 3. Develop a Risk Assessment Strategy

 No company wants to learn about their vulnerabilities from an actual attack.
 It’s important for IT security pros to be able to define and execute a comprehensive risk-threat testing process.
-If you lack experience with risk-threat assessment and mitigation, training for the Certified Ethical Hacker (CEH) credential will quickly bring you up to speed on how to execute and evaluate a full security scan of a company’s systems.
+If you lack experience with risk-threat assessment and mitigation, training to become a white hat hacker will quickly bring you up to speed on how to execute and evaluate a full security scan of a company’s systems.
 It’s also a good idea to build experience with threat audit and vulnerability scanning software.

 4. Define Mobile and BYOD Policies